 Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping

 Of TID n field is not present in the TID-To-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is not present.

-The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a Beacon or Probe Response frame, and the indicated TID-to-Link mapping is not yet established; otherwise, it is not present.
+The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a Beacon or Probe Response frame, and the indicated advertised TID-to-Link mapping is not yet established.
+The Mapping Switch Time field may be present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a TID-To-Link Mapping Request frame.
+Otherwise, the Mapping Switch Time field is not present.
 The absence of Mapping Switch Time field in the TID-To-Link Mapping element in a Beacon or Probe Response frame transmitted by an AP affiliated with an AP MLD indicates that the indicated TID-to-Link mapping is already established.
 The 2 octet Mapping Switch Time field has units of TUs and is set to the time at which the the new mapping is established using as a timebase the value of the TSF corresponding to the BSS identified by the BSSID of the frame containing the TID-To-Link Mapping element: i.e., bits 10 to 25 of the TSF or rem(floor(TSF / 1024), 65536)) of that time.

 The Expected Duration field indicates the duration for which the proposed TID-to-link Mapping is expected to be effective in units of TUs when the Mapping Switch Time field is present, and the remaining duration for which the proposed TID-to-link Mapping is expected to be effective in units of TUs when the Mapping Switch Time field is not present.
 The Expected Duration field is present if the TID-To-Link Mapping element is carried in a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD, and is not present otherwise.

+Table 9-xx1 —Priority subfield carried in a frame other than the TID-To-Link Mapping Response frame

+Table 9-xx2 —Priority subfield carried in a TID-To-Link Mapping Response frame

 The Link Mapping Of TID n field (where n= 0, 1… 7 ) indicates the link(s) on which frames belonging to the TID n are allowed to be sent (i.e., carries a bitmap of the links to which the TID n is mapped to).
 A value of 1 in bit position i (where i = 0, 1…14 ) of the Link Mapping Of TID n field indicates that TID n is mapped to the link associated with the link ID i for the direction as specified in the Direc- tion subfield.
 A value of 0 in bit position i indicates that the TID n is not mapped to the link associated with the link ID i.
 When the Default Link Mapping subfield is set to 1, this field is not present.